haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/controls/button-bar/button-bar.md

 * There should never be more than one primary page level button on a single page.
 * Primary page level buttons should always be placed on the far right of the button order.
 * If a Back button is present, it should always fall on the far left of the button order.
-* Buttons should be ordered by group as specified below.
+* 按钮 should be ordered by group as specified below.
 In situations where button groups do not apply, they should be ordered by importance.

-####  4. Ordering of Button Bar
+####  4. Ordering of 按钮栏

 Page level buttons can be logically grouped as follows: